-The servo moves our laser and platform.
-The weight of these objects do not exceed the 2.6 Nm torque maximum of the servo.
-We did not witness any opposing forces upon our motion, so the weight and friction of movement are the only aspects we took into account.
-This was verified within testing.
-As part of the project specification, we designed the laser to be able to have dynamically set scan speeds.
+The servo will need to move our laser and platform.
+The weight of these objects will not exceed the 2.6 Nm torque maximum of the servo.
+We do not expect there to be any opposing forces upon our motion, so the weight and friction of movement will be the only aspects we take into account.
+This will be verified within testing.
+As part of the project specification, we design the laser to be able to have dynamically set scan speeds.
 The maximum speed of the servo at no load is 0.079 sec/60°.
 This will suffice our project since our laser will be a limiting factor in our scan speeds.

 In order to provide motion to the scanner, we will have to create a platform that will hold the laser and manage the cabling.
-We will be using a slip ring with connections because the actuator will be rotating 360 degrees, it will be rotating 360 degrees continuously.
-The orientation of the laser is perpendicular to the normal view.
-We will be utilizing the rolling scan method.
+We do not need to use slip ring connections because the actuator will not be rotating 360 degrees, it will only be rotating a maximum of 300 and then returning to its position.
+The orientation of the laser will be perpendicular to the normal view.
+We will be utilizing the yawing scan method.

-Figure 27 Laser Mount Outline
+Figure 31 Laer Mount Outline

 This method will allow us more easily rotate the laser and obtain a consistent image.
 However, it's not without its caveats.
-This method, at the worst case, requires us to complete a half scan in order to create a complete horizontal image.
-Through testing, we determined if the scans can be completed timely enough and they were.
+This method will require us to complete a full scan in order to create a complete horizontal image.
+Through testing, we will determine if the scans can be completed timely enough.
 If we were to use a pitching scan, it would allow us to get a single horizontal scan immediately.
 This may be better suited to faster moving mechanism, and may be able to be changed in future renditions of this scanner.
-Our rolling scan method will made construction more complicated.
+Our yawing scan method will make construction less complicated.
 In order to scan properly, we will need to rotate the laser scanner upon its axis of rotation.
+If it is on its side, we can rotate the scanner using the servo like a tire on an axle.
 The shaft of the rotation will come from the side and the rotation would move the entire platform.
 This produces less shear forces on the servo and can provide a more consistent rotation.
 Even though there is feedback provided to our system, it will create a more consistent and even timeline.
-This proved to be more essential when developing software and for real time operating.
+This may prove to be more essential when developing software or for real time operating.